 It's not often that library work involves crime of any kind, but this week we had a research question with a crime-related answer.
 I've changed the name of the perpetrator to protect his privacy.

 First, the back story: from approximately 1903-1977, Colorado College had a small museum in Palmer Hall (now our social sciences building).
 Its collections included fossils, pottery, stuffed animals, and more.
 When the museum closed, the materials were dispersed to the Denver Museum of Nature and Science and elsewhere.
 (The blue whale skeleton from the CC Museum, pictured below ca. 1920, now hangs in the Denver Museum.)

-We checked through our files on the history of the museum and discovered that Dondrustim was indeed associated with certain materials from the CC Museum.
+We checked through our files on the history of the museum and discovered that Dontrustim was indeed associated with certain materials from the CC Museum.
 Why?
-Because he stole them, creating the short-lived "Dondrustim Collection."
+Because he stole them, creating the short-lived "Dontrustim Collection."

 James M. Dontrustim majored in art history and graduated from Colorado College in 1970.
 He was an honors student and won a prestigious fellowship as a senior.
 He worked with rare books and manuscripts at the CC library and also as a part-time guard at the Colorado Springs Fine Arts Center, the local art museum.

 How did he do it?
 How did he get caught?
 Did he feel bad about it later?
 These are mysteries we'll never solve.
-But we can tell our Denver Museum researcher not to call Dondrustim a "donor."
-The items in the Dondrustim Collection may have been in James M. Dondrustim's possession for a brief while, but he didn't donate them; rather, the police recovered them from Dondrustim's apartment after his arrest and returned them to the museum.
+But we can tell our Denver Museum researcher not to call Dontrustim a "donor."
+The items in the Dontrustim Collection may have been in James M. Dontrustim's possession for a brief while, but he didn't donate them; rather, the police recovered them from Dontrustim's apartment after his arrest and returned them to the museum.